Essenceia/BFloat16/README.md

 round towards zero on overflows, proper support for NaN and $\infty$ was implemented and full tested.

-The belief: that an operation overflow could produce an $\infty, lead me to conclude that since, $\pm \infty$ are limits, and there is no mathematically correct solution $\pm \infty \times 0$ `NaN` support was necessary.
+This belief was that an operations overflow could produce an $\infty$, lead to conclude that since, $\pm \infty$ are limits, and there is no mathematically correct solution $\pm \infty \times 0$ then `NaN` support was necessary.

-Given the validation was far enough along and some users may need NaN and $\infty$ support I decided to keep them and package this as the `v1.0` release.

-Once I realized that according to the IEEE-574 prescription of round towards zero's behavior on overflow implied reaching $\infty$ was impossible, it became possible to remove them.
+But, once I realized that according to the IEEE-574 prescription of round towards zero's behavior on overflow implied reaching $\infty$ was impossible, it became possible to remove them.
 Given my usecase doesn't require NaN or $\infty$ support and my aim to optimize for area and performance I decided to remove support and the associated hardware for NaN and $\infty$ in the `v2.0` release.

+Given the validation was far enough along and some users may need NaN and $\infty$ support I decided finish testing and keep them, then package this as the `v1.0` release.

 ## References